Skip to main content

 Reshape tensors

-The reshape() method changes the shape of a tensor while preserving the total number of elements.
-The following example transforms a 12-element vector into different layouts—the total number of elements remains constant across all shapes:
+reshape() changes the shape of a tensor while preserving the total number of elements.
+The following example transforms a 12-element vector into three different layouts:

 print(f"Original shape: {x.shape}")